tal-amir/sparse-approximation-gsm/README.md

 `sparse_approx_gsm_v1_10.txt`  - Main documentation
 `README.md`                    - This readme

 `runExample.m`              - A script with a simple usage example
-`runCompareTLS.m`  - A comparison between GSM and the DC-Programming and ADMM methods described in [2].
-Requires YALMIP.
+`runCompareTrimmedLasso.m`  - A comparison between GSM and the DC-Programming and ADMM methods described in [2].

-`./utils`       - Files used by the main program.
+`./utils`       - Used by the main program.
 Required to be in the Matlab path.
-`./comparison`  - Files required only for comparing GSM with other methods.
+`./comparison`  - Required only for comparing GSM with other methods.

 References
 ----------